alexyuly/chil/README.md

 Every stream must include at least a component name, which is a path to a component schema file, without the `.schema` extension, relative to the path of the current schema file.

-A stream with a component name and no other qualifiers references an anonymous instance of the given component, which cannot be referenced again.
+A stream with a component name and no other qualifiers references an anonymous instance of the given component, which cannot be reused and referenced again.

 #### Singletons (`!`)

-A stream with a component name immediately followed by an exclamation mark (`!`), is a reference to the single instance of the given component within the current schema.
-If any other reference is made to the same component name, then the compiler will throw an error.
+A stream with a component name immediately followed by an exclamation mark (`!`), is a reference to the single instance of the given component.
+If a reference is made to any other instance of the same component, then the compiler will throw an error.

+A singleton stream is useful for making multiple references to the same instance, where a specific instance name is not needed (see **Named instances**, below).
+A singleton is equivalent to a single instance with a given name, except a name is not specified and no other instances are allowed.

 #### Named instances (`@`)

 A stream with a component name followed by an "at" symbol (`@`) immediately followed by a name, is a reference to the instance of the given component which has the given locally unique name.
 The name must unique amongst all named instances of any component.
+A named instance cannot also have an exclamation mark, else the compiler will throw an error.

+A named instance is useful for making multiple references to the same instance, where other instances of the same component also exist.

 #### Stream names (`*`)

-TODO
+A stream which includes an asterisk (`*`) immediately followed by a name, is a reference to the given component instance *where values are sent into and out of the given stream name*.

+By default, a stream which doesn't include a stream name receives incoming values at its `main` stream, and likewise it sends outgoing values from its own `main` stream.

+A stream which includes a stream name receives and sends values into and out of its own stream with the given name.
+If no such stream exists, then the `main` stream is used.
+(Note that this latter behavior is only useful for *leaf components*, native modules at the bottom of the component tree which are aware of the stream names used to send values.
+TODO: Elaborate on this idea...)

 #### Constructors

-TODO
+A stream which is a key-value pair, rather than a single value, has a value called a "constructor".
+Each unique instance may only be associated with one constructor, so if multiple streams reference the same instance then only one may have a constructor else the compiler will error.

+A constructor is a value used to create an instance of a component, *at compile time*.
+An instance with no constructor is also created at compile time, as are all instances.
+There is no way to instantiate components at runtime.

 TODO: Revise and remove a lot of this...